Assistant Public Works Director

 • Knowledge of budgeting, procurement, and personnel administration practices.

-· Valid Illinois driver’s license.
+• Valid Illinois driver’s license

 Physical Requirements

-• Stand, sit, reach, grasp, lift/carry, walk, climb, kneel, squat/bend, and push/pull.
+• Ability to stand, sit, reach, grasp, lift and carry, walk, climb, kneel, squat or bend, and push or pull.

-• Work in inclement weather as required.
+• Ability to work in inclement weather as required.

-• Perform detailed work requiring visual acuity.
+• Ability to perform detailed work requiring visual acuity.